lallaria/MultiworldGG/worlds/ctjot/docs/multiworld_en.md

 ### Where do I get the config and ROM files?

-Unlike most Archipelago games, Chrono Trigger: Jets of Time config files are generated with the
+Unlike most MultiworldGG games, Chrono Trigger: Jets of Time config files are generated with the
 [CTJoT multiworld randomizer site](https://multiworld.ctjot.com/options).

 To generate a ROM/yaml pair: